MooersLab/time-blocks/README.md

 - If you must make more than three revised schedules, you have a time management problem!

 The PDF was generated from the `main.tex` file with LaTeX.
-Edit the `main.tex` file to suit your own schedule.
+Edit the time in the leftmost column in `main.tex` file to suit your own schedule.
-The form eliminates the need to carry a ruler around all day to draw the columns and time blocks.
+The form eliminates the need for a ruler to draw the columns and time blocks.

 ## Wired variant for recurring events